hep-gc/cloud-scheduler/README.md

 ## Installing Nimbus Cloud Client

-The Nimbus Cloud Client is the standard client used to connect to Nimbus clouds.Cloud Scheduler uses this client to communicate with Nimbus.
+The Nimbus Cloud Client is the standard client used to connect to Nimbus clouds.
+Cloud Scheduler uses this client to communicate with Nimbus.

 Until Nimbus Cloud Client 015 is released, you need to install a patched version of Cloud Client.
 We assume you want to install Cloud Client to /opt.